-ExCellR8TM topical cream is for application on the Legs and Joints of horses and may naturally help support the control of inflammation and its residual associations due to over exertion and minor injury in the hoof, hock, knee, fetlock and pastern joints as well as the tendons and ligaments in horses.
+ExCellR8TM topical cream is for use on the Legs and Joints of horses and may naturally help support the control of inflammation and its residual associations due to over exertion and minor injury in the hoof, hock, knee, fetlock and pastern joints as well as the tendons and ligaments in horses.
 Given the all-natural properties of its protein extracts, ExCellR8™ may support continued soundness through regimented daily maintenance applications.

-DermaGenR8 Equine Topical Cream is an all-natural, acelluar derivative product indicated to accelerate the aid in healing of all major and minor skin wounds, cuts, burns and abrasions.
+DermaGenR8 Equine Topical Gel is an all-natural, acelluar derivative product indicated to accelerate the aid in healing of all major and minor skin wounds, cuts, burns and abrasions.
 Given the all-natural properties of its acellular derivatives, DermaGenR8 can promote skin healing on even the most difﬁcult locations in record time along with reducing the amount of proud ﬂesh and scar tissue formation.
 DermaGenR8 is one of the many ﬁrsts of its kind of products researched and developed by our team of PhDs and DVM to topically deliver acelluar derivatives to equines.

 Equi-Stem has partnered with Vet Cellect LLC to bring Brand-New-First-Ever-to-the-Industry Proprietary Acellular products to the masses.